pinkpigeondocs/Pink-Pigeon-Documentation/docs/8_Technical/2_supported_browsers.md

 Our fully supported browser list means your site will work for most people, however anyone on an older browser will receive a prompt to update their browser to something that we do support (which is safer and better for them for all online browsing).

-You can use the CMS and your website across the following browsers and devices:
+You can use the website builder and your website across the following browsers and devices:

 - **Chrome:** Supported for Windows, Mac and Linux, from version 80 upwards
 - **Firefox:** Supported for Windows, Mac and Linux, from version 72 upwards